CISCO / Linksys - Consumer Product Team

 PROCESS:

-• Partnered with User Research to test workflows and gain user-centered insights
+Partnered with User Research to validate workflows and gather actionable user insights that informed design iterations.

-• Partnered with Product Management to socialize user sentiment across our cross-functional Engineering, Support and QA team team to gain visibility and broad alignment
+Worked closely with Product Management to socialize research findings and user sentiment across Engineering, Support, and QA teams, ensuring visibility and alignment.

 UI components and pattern library